Jwallee/midterm332-jgr2722/README.md

 ...etc.
 ```
 ## **Initialization**
-As the instructions say, the first command that **must** be ran is what loads the data into the flask program.
+As the instructions say, the first command that **must** be run is what loads the data into the flask program.
 Try it now:

 **Command:**
 ```ruby